dashingsoft/pyarmor/docs/mode.rst

 - The entry script could be plain script

 It's mainly used for obfuscating Python package.
-For example, obfuscating the `.py` files which will be used by outer scripts and `__init__.py` by restrict mode 1, all the other scripts are obfuscated by restrict mode 4.
+The `__init__.py` is obfuscated by restrict mode 1, all the other scripts are obfuscated by restrict mode 4.

 .. note::